Single qubit quantum secret sharing with improved security: Summary and discussions

-At this stage, it is seen that no cheating could be successful with a non-trivial probability.
+Thus we showed that our QSS protocol is secure against the above known cheating strategies.
 Moreover, when $R_{a}$ and $R_{b}$ detected cheating, they know that the cheater is located between $a$ and $b$.
-In the case where $b=a+2$ or more participants are honest and $n$ is sufficiently large so that the values of $a$ and $b$ run through many different combinations, the cheater can be more precisely located.
+In the case where $b=a+2$ or more participants are honest and $n $ is sufficiently large so that the values of $a$ and $b$ run through many different combinations, the cheater can be more precisely located.